SoftSec-KAIST/BotScreen/README.md

 # BotScreen

-This repository contains implementation for paper ["BotScreen: Trust Everybody, but Cut the Aimbots Yourself"](https://).
+This repository contains the prototype implementation of [BotScreen](https://), which is an aimbot detection system for first-person shooter games.

 ## Dependencies

-The code requires dependencies that can be installed using the `pip` environment:
+To run the code, first install the following dependencies:
 ```run
 $ pip3 install -r requirements.txt
 ```